-It’s no secret that Americans need to clean up their diet.
+It is no secret that Americans need to clean up their diet.
 However, the decision to eat healthier is often not as easy as choosing kale over french fries.
-The grocery store has a barrage of healthy food options.
-And, these healthy options often have a larger price tag.
+The grocery store has a barrage of healthy food options – and these healthy options often have a larger price tag.

-When operating under budgetary constraints, it’s important to be sure that what you’re putting in your cart is giving you the most health for your dollar.
-Don’t let the price of “healthy” food discourage or dissuade you from eating nutritiously.
-And remember, you don’t have eat organic to eat healthy.
+When running on budgetary constraints, it is important to be sure that what you are putting in your cart is giving you the most health for your dollar.
+Do not let the price of “healthy” food discourage or dissuade you from eating nutritiously.
+And remember, you do not have to eat organic food to eat healthily.

-Here are 5 strategies for eating healthy on a budget.
+Here are five strategies for eating healthy on a budget.

-- Buy in bulk.
 Buying in bulk can often be daunting.
 After all, what exactly can one do with eight pounds of apricots?
-However, buying healthy staples in large amounts can often save you big money in the long run.
-Stock up on canned or dried beans, brown rice, quinoa or other foods with long shelf lives.
+However, buying healthy staples in copious amounts can often save you big money in the long run.
+Stock up on canned or dried beans, brown rice, quinoa, or other foods with long shelf lives.
 Consider buying frozen produce, which is often cheaper per unit and lasts much longer.

-- Prep it yourself.
 Grocery stores cash in by catering to our busy schedules.
 Walk down the aisles and you will find convenient packages of pre-sliced veggies, snack sized containers of nuts, and trimmed and cleaned meats.
 These foods often cost twice to three times as much as the whole food.
 Did you know you can buy a whole chicken for the same cost as two breasts at the grocery store?
 Consider buying the whole food and setting aside time when you return from the store as “prep time.”
 Wash and cut produce, put snacks such as nuts or crackers into snack-size bags or containers and trim and break down meats.
-Although it’s a bigger time commitment up front, what you spend in time will often save you in money.
+Although it is a bigger time commitment up front, what you spend in time will often save you money.

-- Plan.
-Plan.
-Plan.
 As it is in life, so it is with healthy eating.
 If you fail to plan, plan to fail.
-Meal planning is by far one of the most underutilized, but highly important, tools in your arsenal for staying healthy and on budget.
+Meal planning is by far one of the most underutilized, but incredibly important tools in your toolbox for staying healthy and on budget.
 Set aside time to plan out your meals and snacks for the week and make a grocery list based on that plan.
 Look for sales and deals to help decide on ingredients and choose meals where you can repurpose the leftovers.
-Buying chicken, whole grain wraps, brown rice and veggies can give you a stir fry, salad, veggie wrap, chicken and rice bowl and whatever other combination you can come up with.
-Taking the extra steps to plan will help you stay healthy and will keep you from buying things you don’t need.
+Buying chicken, whole grain wraps, brown rice and veggies can give you stir fry, salad, veggie wrap, chicken and rice bowl and whatever other combination you enjoy.
+Taking the extra steps to plan will help you stay healthy and will keep you from buying things you do not need.